 Long gone are the days when shopping ethically meant settling for drab colours and loose cuts.
 These gorgeous, silky smooth leggings are so eye-catching our reviewer couldn’t wait for a race to show them off.
 The bamboo/cotton blend is breathable and adaptable – it felt warm when we set off but cool after our warm-up – and stretches without becoming transparent.

 Comfortable enough to lounge in on rest days, the waist is firm and supportive.
-Best of all, compared to conventional cotton, each pair saves 360.7 days of drinking water and 2.8 m2 of land farmed without pesticides.
-Be warned, there are no pockets.
+Best of all, compared to conventional cotton, each pair saves 360.7 days of drinking water and 2.8 sq m of land farmed without pesticides.
+Be warned though, there are no pockets.

 Keela women’s merino leggings